Mean field interaction on random graphs with dynamically changing multi-color edges: Introduction

 where $\{X_i(0)\}$ are independent and identically distributed (i.i.d.) $\Zmb$-valued random variables with some probability distribution $\mu(0)$, $\{\xi_{ij}(0)\}$ are i.i.d.\ $\Zmb$-valued random variables with some probability distribution $\theta(0)$, $\{N_i\}$ and $\{N_{ij}\}$ are i.i.d.\ Poisson random measures (whose precise definition will be introduced in Section \ref{sec:notation}) with intensity $ds \times \measurea(dy) \times dz$ for some finite measure $\measurea$ on $\Zmb$, $\Gamma$ and $\Gammatil$ are functions governing the jump rates with $\Gamma(y,x,\nu) = \int_{\Zmb^2} \gamma(y,x,\xtil,\xitil) \,\nu(d\xtil\,d\xitil)$ for some measurable function $\gamma$.
 Here $X_i^n$ denotes the state of node $i$, $\xi_{ij}^n$ describes the color of the edge between nodes $i$ and $j$, and $\beta(n) \ge 0$ is a sequence of real numbers representing the scale of jump rates of edges.

-A typical example where such a system arises is in the study of gossip algorithms \cite{shah2009gossip}, where $\xi_{ij}^n$ denotes whether there is an edge between nodes $i,j$ in a graph with $n$ nodes, and $X_i^n$ denotes whether certain information has spread to node $i$.
-In neuroscience, the system in \eqref{eq:system} may be used to describe a collection of interacting neurons, where $X_i^n$ is the state of each neuron, and connections between neurons are denoted by dynamically changing $\xi_{ij}^n$ (see e.g.\ \cite{BaladronFaugeras2012,Touboul2014propagation} for a diffusion setup with static graphs).
-In simpler terms, one may also view the system as $n$ children playing at $M$ places with $K$ types friendship between each pair of children, where $M$ and $K$ could be infinity.
+A typical example where such a system arises is in the study of gossip algorithms {(see e.g. \cite[Section 1]{shah2009gossip} for a basic setup and \cite{LavaeiMurray2009quantized} for a setup with weighted graph)}, where $\xi_{ij}^n$ denotes whether there is an edge between nodes $i,j$ in a graph with $n$ nodes, and $X_i^n$ denotes whether certain information has spread to node $i$. {Systems with state-dependent edge evolution may also arise in the modeling of brain networks \cite{BetzelBassett2017multi,KhambhatiSizemoreBetzelBassett2018modeling,BaladronFaugeras2012,Touboul2014propagation} and other biological phenomena \cite{BarreDegondPeurichardZatorska2020modelling,BarreDegondZatorska2017kinetic}.
+For example, in neuroscience, $X_i^n$ represents the state of each neuron and $\xi_{ij}^n$ describes the dynamical connection between neurons (see e.g.\ \cite{BaladronFaugeras2012,Touboul2014propagation} for a diffusion setup with static graphs).} {Such a system may also be used for analysis in epidemiology \cite{GrossDLimaBlasius2006epidemic,MarceauNoelHebertAllardDube2010adaptive}.
+For example, in the analysis of individual-based SIR model (see e.g.\ \cite{RochaMasuda2016individual} for a basic setup), $X_i^n$ represents the status of an individual (location, wearing a mask or not, vaccinated or not, susceptible, infectious, or recovered, etc.), while $\xi_{ij}^n$ denotes the type of interactions between individuals $i$ and $j$ (such as shaking hands, social distanced, and no interactions).
+In such a setup, the dynamics of $\xi_{ij}^n$ depends on the status of individuals $i$ and $j$ and its evolution may be much faster than that of $X_i^n$.} In simpler terms, one may also view the system as $n$ children playing at $M$ places with $K$ types friendship between each pair of children, where $M$ and $K$ could be infinity.
 The node $X_i^n(t) \in \{1,\dotsc,M\}$ denotes the place at which the $i$-th child is, while the edge $\xi_{ij}^n(t) \in \{1,\dotsc,K\}$ denotes the type of friendship in which the $i$-th child views the $j$-th child at time $t$.
 The jump rate of $X_i^n$ depends on the empirical distribution of all children's positions and their friendship from the viewpoint of the $i$-th child, that is, $\nu^n_i$.